cucumber/docs/content/community/not-cucumber.md

 ## IntelliJ
 {{% text "javascript,ruby" %}}IntelliJ is a Java IDE.{{% /text %}}
 {{% block "java,kotlin" %}}
-If you are having issues with the "Cucumber for Java" plugin, please check [YouTrack](https://youtrack.jetbrains.com) to see if your issue has been reported yet (and vote for it!).
+JetBrains are the creators of IntelliJ, and maintain the "Cucumber for Java" plugin, please check [YouTrack](https://youtrack.jetbrains.com) to see if your issue has been reported yet (and vote for it!).
 If not, you can create an issue yourself.
+You need to

+### IntelliJ and Cucumber v1.x
+For "Cucumber java" check that you are using the "Program arguments:" of ```--plugin org.jetbrains.plugins.cucumber.java.run.CucumberJvmSMFormatter```

+### IntelliJ and Cucumber v4.x
+For "Cucumber java" check that you are using the "Program arguments:" of ```--plugin org.jetbrains.plugins.cucumber.java.run.CucumberJvm3SMFormatter```
+Currently no output appears whilst cucumber is executing, you will only see "Running tests..." until all tests have completed.
+Stay with Cucumber v1.x if you require realtime feedback as tests execute.
 {{% /block %}}

 ## Eclipse